Ukraine updates: Counteroffensive needs time, Zelenskyy says – DW – 05/11/2023

 Here are some of the other notable developments concerning Russia's war in Ukraine on Thursday, May 11:

-The United Kingdom has supplied Ukraine with Storm Shadow long-range cruise missiles, according to news reports on Thursday.
+The United Kingdom is supplying Ukraine with Storm Shadow long-range cruise missiles, the British government announced on Thursday.

-The news was first reported by CNN, which cited multiple unnamed Western officials.
+"We will simply not stand by as Russia kills civilians," UK Defense Minister Ben Wallace told parliament.

+"Russia must recognise that its actions alone have led to such systems being provided to Ukraine."

 Storm Shadow is an air-launched missile with a range of more than 250 kilometers (155.34 miles), according to its manufacturer MBDA.
 It's designed for attacks against high value targets such as hardened bunkers and key infrastructure.

-When questioned about the reports on Thursday, Kremlin spokesperson Dmitry Peskov said the delivery of long-range missiles would require "an adequate response from our military."
+When questioned about the reports on Thursday morning, Kremlin spokesperson Dmitry Peskov said the delivery of long-range missiles would require "an adequate response from our military."

+Wallace said afterwards that British authorities took into consideration the potential for escalation.

+"What I can say is, throughout this process, we always make sure we gift having examined minimizing escalation and provocation unnecessarily to the Russian state," he said.

 Germany proposes 'Not for Russia' export clause